Best bike lights reviewed

 The best bike lights tested & rated, including how much to pay, the features you need, and our pick of the best for every eventuality

 Every year, Cycling Weekly seeks out the best bike lights and puts them to the test.
-This winter, our team tested more than twenty-five of the latest lights, evaluating more than just their brightness.
+This year, our team tested more than twenty-five of the latest lights, evaluating more than just their brightness.
 Our main considerations include build quality, battery life, and, by far, the most important factor: how the light beam is projected on the road or trail.

-Knog Blinder 900 front lightBest overall
+Knog Blinder 900 front lightBest overall front

 Read more below